Leveraging modal structure similarity for simulation of spatially evolving wakes: Discussion

 This behavior is further explained by analyzing Reynolds stress distributions.
 All SRH cases except SRH-N1 adequately capture the key Reynolds stress components, ensuring that mean-to-turbulence energy transfer occurs correctly.
 The underestimation of these stresses in SRH-N1 leads to a delay in the decay of mean kinetic energy, underscoring the importance of capturing the appropriate production mechanisms.
 Once the small scales have developed and the energy budget is balanced, the flow transitions into a statistically stationary regime representative of the higher Reynolds number, as verified by SPOD eigenspectra matching those of the 50kBI simulation.

 The results presented here reinforce the idea that a significant amount of turbulent kinetic energy and Reynolds shear stress are captured by a relatively small number of large-scale modes, aligning with recent observations in turbulent flow analysis \citep{nidhan_spectral_2020}.
 This offers a strong justification for using SPOD-based reconstructions not only in numerical simulations but also for coupling with experimental datasets, which often lack full spatial and temporal resolution.
 Future work could extend this methodology to high Reynolds number stratified flows, where simulating far-wake decay remains a significant challenge in traditional body-inclusive simulations.
-Additionally, the approach may facilitate high-fidelity simulations of complex geometries at high Reynolds numbers by significantly reducing computational cost and enabling targeted flow reconstruction.
+The SRH method proposed here leverages the low-rank behavior of a bluff-body wake.
+Evaluation of its applicability to other wake generators, e.g., slender bodies at different values of angle of attack, is worth further research.
+Additionally, the SRH approach may facilitate high-fidelity simulations of complex geometries at high Reynolds numbers by significantly reducing computational cost and enabling targeted flow reconstruction.